LancreFI/shellScripts/README.md

       Proxmox vm status.
 Use in combination with proxmox_user.sh (details a few rows further).
 Doesn't require any parameters, just run with "bash discobot.sh".

+dividend_tracker.sh
+'---> A script to gather dividend data based on a list of tickers you want to follow.
+Pushes out horribly
+      ugly HTML list and also sends out data over SCP to some other server where you might be hosting different bots etc. In my case I have a Signal bot on another server which then pings me the updated dividend statistics.
+      The format of the stock_list.yaml is:
+            ---
+            # Stock list
+            - ALSYDB:
+                name: AL Sydbank A/S
+                source: Nordnet
+                id: 16099993
+            - SWED_A:
+                name: Swedbank AB Class A
+                source: Nordnet
+                id: 16102010
+            ...
+      You can find the ID by opening the stock details on Nordnet and searching legacyInstrumentId from the source code.

 elastic_tool.sh
 '---> Quick info / docs from ElasticSearch
       Just a quick bash-script to get info from ElasticSearch.
 No need for parameters, should ask for